 - Plugin your scanner.

 - Turn on the ignition but don’t start the engine.
-On vehicles with Start/Stop button, press it twice without touching the brake pedal.
+Press it twice on vehicles with Start/Stop buttons without touching the brake pedal.

 - Allow the scanner to turn on and connect to the car.